 Jeremy Clarkson to finally offer ‘banned’ product at pub after huge demand

-‘Clarkson’s Farm’ star was inundated with thousands of requests – and has pulled out all the stops to keep his punters happy
+‘Clarkson’s Farm’ star was inundated with thousands of requests for food item – and has pulled out all the stops to keep his punters happy

 Jeremy Clarkson will finally sell tomato sauce at his pub after originally declaring the eatery a “no ketchup” zone.